sanbox-irl/cursive/doc/tutorial_3.md

 let select = BoxView::with_fixed_size((10, 5), SelectView::<String>::new());
 ```

-But there is another shorter way: the [`Boxable`] trait is conveniently
+But there is another shorter way: the [`Resizable`] trait is conveniently
 implemented for any `View`, and allow to wrap in a `BoxView` with a chainable
-call. `Boxable`, and a few other useful traits, are conveniently bundled in
+call. `Resizable`, and a few other useful traits, are conveniently bundled in
 the [`traits`] prelude, ready to be imported:

 ```rust,ignore